giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 All UniProt searches were performed using **Release 2023_04**.

 # 1. Data collection and processing
-The goal of this first section is to retrieve two preliminary processing sets (Positive and Negative) from [UniProt](https://www.uniprot.org/)(Release 2023_04), filter them and split them into training (cross-validation) and benchmarking set.
+The goal of this first section is to retrieve two preliminary processing sets (Positive and Negative) from [UniProt](https://www.uniprot.org/)(Release 2023_04), filter them and split them into training (and further cross-validation) and benchmarking set.
 The creation of representative and unbiased datasets is the first step for every machine learning method and involves both data collection and data preprocessing.

-We’ll focus only on Eukaryotes, neglecting bacterial and archaea proteins.
+<u> Note: We’ll focus only on Eukaryotes, neglecting bacterial and archaea proteins. </u>

 ## 1.1.
-Retrieve training and benchmarking datasets from UniProtKB
+Retrieve training and benchmarking datasets
 First, access the `Advanced search` section of the UniProt website and write the desired query to retrieve the proteins.
 In my case, I opted for these parameters:

-- Pfam identifier, SCOP2 lineage identifier, or CATH lineage identifier (`PF00014`, `4003337` or `4.10.410.10`): to select those structurally-resolved PDB structures that have been annotated as containing a SP.
+- `Pfam identifier`, `SCOP2 lineage identifier`, or `CATH lineage identifier` (`PF00014`, `4003337` or `4.10.410.10`): to select those structurally-resolved PDB structures that have been annotated as containing a SP.
 - Sequences with no mutations (`Polymer Entity Mutation Count=0`): wild-type versions of the protein, no mutants.
-- Resolution (`<= 3`).
+- `Resolution` (`<= 3`).
-- Polymer Entity Sequence Length (`51 - 76` residues): size range of the Kunitz domains.
+- `Polymer Entity Sequence Length` (`51 - 76` residues): size range of the signal peptides domains.

 This is the resulting query for the positive set:
 ```